mautrix/docs/bridges/python/signal/relay-mode.md

 If you want to bridge existing rooms, you'll have to manually update the `mxid` column in the `portal` table to point to the room you want bridged.

+Note that reactions from relayed users will not be bridged to Signal at all, because the bot wouldn't be able to bridge sender info nor multiple reactions of the same emoji.